-Attention: Due to the escalating spread of coronavirus COVID-19 in Italy and all over the world and extensive travel restrictions, the Spring Session 2020 has been postponed.
-The program 2020 will be reshaped and reschedule to provide maximum safety for all the residents.
+Attention: Due to the escalating spread of coronavirus COVID-19 in Italy and all over the world and extensive travel restrictions, the Spring Session 2020 has been postponed to early 2021.
+A new open call for next sessions will be available very soon.

 IS THERE A SPECIFIC THEME FOR THE RESIDENCY?

 The residency does not have a specific theme, but during the selection process, we will try to identify artists/creatives who can work together harmoniously and who could develop a project in conversation with the discipline of the other.